-Self Build Project Management – We can help You Get Hands-on
+Self Build Project Construction Management Services – Helping You Get Hands-on

 For many of our clients, their self-building project is a chance to get closer to the construction process.
 Motivated by both an interest in the finer detail of the build, and the opportunities to save money, an increasing number of our clients are interested in building by dealing with the individual trades directly, rather than using a single, main contractor.

-Whilst this route is gaining popularity, it is not without risk, as highlighted by the UK’s guru on self- building:
+Whilst this trade by trade Construction Management procurement route is gaining popularity, it is not without risk, as highlighted by the UK’s guru on self- building:

 “As a client one of the most important roles you have is deciding how the project is going to run.
 Get it right and the whole experience can be a real pleasure.
 Get it wrong and it can wreck lives, marriages, financial security and every dream you’ve had for the place.”Kevin McCloud